 Is there anything Lavender can’t do?!
 It is calming, which can help us from getting worked up and worsening our cough.
 It also has anti-inflammatory properties, which is good if your lungs are inflamed, such as with asthma.

 There are a lot of ways to inhale essential oils however when it comes to mucus and congestion, steam inhalation is the best option!
+So grab a towel and turn up the heat!
+The combination of steam and oils will allow you to really get the full effects.

 - Try adding a 6-10 drops of essential oil to a washrag.